co-operating-systems/PhD/UseCases/UseCases.md

      }"""^^rdf:JSON
 ```

-Box would of course have a similar file on her own POD.
+Bob would of course have a similar file on his POD.

 ### Client reasoning